 A change of major within a program (for example, a student in a two-year AA program changes major from Fashion Design to Product Development) will often result in an increase in the length of time required for completion of the program.
-In those situations, FIDM will recalculate the unit completion requirements for the new length of time.
-The student will be held to that new unit completion requirement, as well as the existing Pace and GPA requirements.
+The student must continue to meet existing pace and GPA requirements.